pavs2003/Dynamic-Stock-market-dashboard/README.md

 A live, interactive, and customizable stock market dashboard built with Streamlit, powered by Yahoo Finance API (yfinance).
 It auto-refreshes every set interval and includes multiple tools to help track and visualize stock performance.

 # 👥 Teammates:

-Pavithra R
+👨‍💻 Pavithra R
-Sakthisree K
+👨‍💻 Sakthisree K
-Tamilselvi P
+👨‍💻 Tamilselvi P
-Vaishnavi V
+👨‍💻 Vaishnavi V

 ## 🎓 Built as a University Project
+We are the students of SRM Easwari Engineering College

 # 🔧 Features